top of page

 Do you provide ongoing support?

 Absolutely.
 Our puppy buyers are always welcome to reach out to us for support at any stage of their dog’s life.
+We remain close to our local families and see them often at training and sporting events.

 Do you take your dog back?